marianabladeiro/Salva/README.md

 # Salva
-Salva is a protection app, especially designed for woman.
+Especially designed for women, Salva is a mobile app, developed with Flutter, with the intuit to assure the security and provide defense mechanisms to someone who feels in danger.